Abbots Bromley - Royal Oak Inn

 This large black dog, with pointed ears and glowing eyes, is said to haunt the area.
 In 1972, one witness watched a large ball of light crash into the ground, and the hound appeared soon after.

-No one appears to know for sure what haunts this public house, but people report feeling a presence, and a horse statuette once flew off the mantelpiece.
+No one appears to know for sure what haunts this public house (some claim the entity was a murderer), but people report feeling a presence, and a horse statuette once flew off the mantelpiece.

 Burslem - Town streets

 Feeling so guilty about her own sins committed during life, Molly returned as a ghost; balancing a milk pail on her head, she apologised to anyone she met.
 This restless spirit was finally exorcised by six holy men, three of whom died in the process.
 However, a shade wearing black and white was seen racing around near the churchyard in the 1970s, which may indicate Molly's return...

 Burslem - Turk's Head public house and St John's Church